bearddan2000/scala-cli-sbt-spring-hello-world/README.md

-# kotlin-cli-sbt-spring-hello-world
+# scala-cli-sbt-spring-hello-world

 ## dev-Description
-A POC for kotlin in springframework.
+A POC for scala in springframework.

 ## dev-Tech stack
-- kotlin
+- scala
 - sbt

 ## dev-Docker stack